isomerpages/moe-victoriasch/_our-curriculum/Academic Development/Departments.md

 		<p></p><h4>Philosophy</h4>
 		<p>In Victoria School, Humanities education is the study of the understanding and appreciation of the relevance of the humanities for personal growth and active participation in society.
 In this programme, we strive to enrich, develop and nurture each Victorian to be an ethical, capable and gracious citizen of society, who can live, play and work with others with an open and critically inquiring mind.</p>
 		<p></p><h4>Curriculum</h4><p></p>
+		<p>Knowledge</p>
-		<p>Knowledge</p><ul><li>Geography – deep understanding of physical and human environments – dynamism and change; place and characteristics; use of resources; sustainability</li><li>History – deep understanding of diverse approaches and purposes to different interpretations of history – patterns and trends; present and past; cause and effect; change and continuity</li><li>Social Studies – deep understanding of Singapore, its constraints, policies and challenges</li></ul></p>
+	<ul><li>Geography – deep understanding of physical and human environments – dynamism and change; place and characteristics; use of resources; sustainability</li><li>History – deep understanding of diverse approaches and purposes to different interpretations of history – patterns and trends; present and past; cause and effect; change and continuity</li><li>Social Studies – deep understanding of Singapore, its constraints, policies and challenges</li></ul>
 	</div>
 	</li>
   </ul>